luciusmagn/maturita_2020/README.md

 # magnusi.tech
-This webpage contains information about me, myself and I.
+This webpage contains information about me, myself and I. Is also prepared for hosting pebble packages' static files.